thegenerativegeneration/disco-diffusion-tgg/NOTEBOOK-README.md

 ## Changes/Enhancements
+- **May 20, 2022**
+  - Voronoi Diagram introduced as an alternative to perlin noise and init_image as a starting point.
+To use, set `init_generator` to `voronoi` (Default is `perlin` to honor default noise behavior)  `voronoi_points` controls how many regions the voronoi procedure creates.
+You can also optionally control the palette by specifying a different file in `voronoi_palette`.
+Refer to the 2 example yaml files in the new `palettes` folder.
+There are currently two modes (`generated` and `static`.)
+For static, you specify all your values in the yaml file as in the example in `static.yaml`.
+For randomly generated color ranges, refer to `default.yaml` to see how you can control what random color hue ranges will be picked.
+  - Other minor bug fixes and code cleanup.
 - **May 16, 2022**
   - `prompt_salad` feature implemented.
 Make Mad Libs out of a `prompt_salad_template`!
 - **May 14, 2022**